Independent African news, markets, culture and politics.

 Melaye chief political entertainer - Presidency hits Dino over loan comment

-Abejide, who represents the Yagba East/Yagba West/Mopamuro Federal Constituency of Kogi State, has been accused of trying to stir up a leadership crisis within the ADC.
-Melaye’s statement comes as a response to Abejide’s alleged attempts to create divisions within the party.
-The ADC has not commented on the matter, but Melaye’s statement suggests that the party has taken a strong stance against Abejide’s actions.
+Abejide, who represents the Yagba East/Yagba West/Mopamuro Federal Constituency of Kogi State, has been accused of stirring a leadership crisis within the ADC.
+Melaye’s remarks respond to these alleged attempts to divide the party.
+While the ADC has not commented, Melaye’s statement suggests the party has taken a firm stance against Abejide’s actions.

 Scroll to Top